Chin Swee Road child death: Trial of Umaisyah's mother

 On the same date when she submitted her plea of guilt, Umaisyah's mother was sentenced to 14 years' imprisonment.
 District Judge Toh Han Li said during his sentencing remarks that he rejected the defendant's claims of being abused in the past, and he stated that there were past instances of abuse where Umaisyah's mother had committed more serious abuse than Umaisyah's father, such as feeding Umaisyah and her brother some chilli padi, and her responsibility behind the abuse in totality was not lesser than her husband.
 Aside from this, District Judge Toh added that Umaisyah's mother was not a passive follower in the concealment of Umaisyah's death, because her actions were motivated by self-preservation and that she had “every intention to prevent the machinery of justice”, as demonstrated by her numerous times of stopping her brother from opening the rotten box (which contained Umaisyah's charred corpse).

-District Judge Toh pointed out that Umaisyah’s mother did not uphold the maternal duty as a mother and inflicted severe abuse on them.
-He also stated that when Umaisyah was on the verge of dying, her mother chose to turn a blind eye and leave her to die, and even took steps to hide the truth, and it thus turned into a irreversible tragedy.
-Since Umaisyah’s mother was placed under remand right after completing her previous sentence for drug consumption, her 14-year sentence was ordered to take effect from the date of her remand, which was on 16 November 2021.
+District Judge Toh pointed out that Umaisyah's mother did not uphold the maternal duty as a mother and inflicted severe abuse on them.
+He also stated that when Umaisyah was on the verge of dying, her mother chose to turn a blind eye and leave her to die, and even took steps to hide the truth, and it thus turned into an irreversible tragedy.
+Since Umaisyah's mother was placed under remand right after completing her previous sentence for drug consumption, her 14-year sentence was ordered to take effect from the date of her remand, which was on 16 November 2021.